CFEL-CMI/Active-Learning-of-PES/README.md

 ```
 python setup.py build_sphinx
 ```
+The generated HTML documentation can then be viewed by opening `./build/sphinx/html/index.html` in a browser.
 ## References

 [1] Saleh Y., Sanjay V., Iske A., Yachmenev A. Küpper J., ‘Active Learning of Potential-Energy Surfaces of Weakly-Bound Complexes with Regression-Tree Ensembles’.
 ArXiv:2104.00708 [Physics], Apr.
 2021. arXiv.org, http://arxiv.org/abs/2104.00708.